DNA Testing for Skin Cancer

 Although anybody can develop a melanoma, genetic predisposition DNA testing for skin cancer has proved invaluable in assessing whether a given individual has an increased probability of developing the disease.
 DNA studies relating to basal cell nevus syndrome and familial melanoma in particular have illustrated certain types of people are more at risk of catching skin cancer than others.
 Most notably, those people who have red or fair hair and blue or green eyes will, in the majority of cases, have a genetic predisposition to the disease.
 The same can be said of those people who have light complexions, freckles and skin that burns easily in the sunlight.
 Considering the entire genome of the disease has been mapped, DNA testing skin cancer can highlight a person’s susceptibility to developing melanoma.

-For support and more information about skin cancer, please visit the Macmillan Cancer Support website, a UK charity providing practical, medical and financial support and pushing for better cancer care.
+For support and more information about skin cancer, please visit the The Skin Cancer Foundation website.

 Speak To International Biosciences About DNA Testing Genetic Predisposition for Skin Cancer